-Dear Honorable Judge for the United States District Court, Northern District of California: ay by secretary the first
+Dear Honorable Judge for the United States District Court, Northern District of California:

 I respectfully submit the following statement to support my objection to the proposed class-action settlement before the court.
 While I appreciate that counsel for both sides is anxious to settle (for obvious reasons), I feel strongly that the Court has a duty to ensure that the settlement is in the best interests of the people affected by the settlement.
-As it stands, the settlement fails to address a number of issues that have been raised - and should be addressed before the Court signs off on any proposed settlement agreement. and a single frequency of an interest of them is
+As it stands, the settlement fails to address a number of issues that have been raised - and should be addressed before the Court signs off on any proposed settlement agreement.

-Factual and Legal Reasons for my Objection: "Counsel for the "Class" raced off to the finish line in near world-record speed without due regard for the rights and interests for the représented parties.
+Factual and Legal Reasons for my Objection: Counsel for the "Class" raced off to the finish line in near world-record speed without due regard for the rights and interests for the represented parties.
 Counsel also misrepresented the terms and conditions of the "settlement" to the class in hopes a quick settlement and pay out for attorneys' fees, rather than seeking what is in the best interest of their clients.
-ALL TENEDS

 For example I raised the below concerns with class-counsel.
-Counsel replied and falsely informed me that some of my proposed concerns "will be included as part of the settlement" with yet my review of the proposed agreement is inconsistent with this false representation to me.
+Counsel replied and falsely informed me that some of my proposed concerns, "will be included as part of the settlement."3/4 yet my review of the proposed agreement is inconsistent with this false representation to me.
 Until counsel resolves these remaining concerns, it would be unjust for the Court to sign off and approve this "agreement" which was rushed through the court process without due regard for the interests of the Lyft drivers.